RSE-at-SU/RSE-at-SU/README.md

 </p>
 </details>

-The Academic ARM (Affiliated RSE@SU Members) are established **Stellenbosch University researchers** who provide strategic and technical input into RSE@SU projects that fall within their areas of expertise.
+The Academic ARM (Affiliated RSE@SUN Members) are established **Stellenbosch University researchers** who provide strategic and technical input into RSE@SUN projects that fall within their areas of expertise.

 <hr>